Linnea Quigley: Acting career

 Quigley is best known for her role in The Return of the Living Dead (1985) (directed by Dan O'Bannon).
 She has also starred in dozens of other horror films, including Savage Streets (with Linda Blair), Silent Night, Deadly Night, Nightmare Sisters, Creepozoids, Sorority Babes in the Slimeball Bowl-O-Rama, Hollywood Chainsaw Hookers, Night of the Demons (the 1988 original and the 2009 remake), and A Nightmare on Elm Street 4: The Dream Master.
 Quigley is the author of two books about her career as a B-movie actress, Chainsaw and I'm Screaming as Fast as I Can.
 She has been called the "Queen of the Bs".

 Linnea co-starred with Daniel Baldwin in Stripperland (2011).
 She played in David DeCoteau's movies 1313: Cougar Cult (2012) and 3 Scream Queens (2014), and Charles Band's web series Trophy Heads (2014) with Brinke Stevens and Michelle Bauer.
 In 2012, Quigley guest appeared in Massachusetts death metal band Sexcrement's music video entitled "Trucker Bombed".

 Alongside regular co-stars Brinke Stevens, and Michelle Bauer, Quigley appeared in and was a main subject for the 2011 documentary Screaming in High Heels: The Rise & Fall of the Scream Queen Era and its 2020 follow up Screaming in High Heels: The Reunion.
 According to Deadline Hollywood and Horror Fuel magazine, Linnea will co-star alongside horror icons Michael Berryman, Bill Moseley and Kane Hodder in the 2022 feature Jasper, produced by Shaun Cairo.

 Personal life

 Relationships

-Linnea's father was Dr. William "Nip" Heath Quigley, a dean of education and vice president at Palmer College of Chiropractic in Davenport, Iowa.
-Her mother Dorothy was a homemaker.
-After she graduated from Bettendorf High School in 1976, she moved to California with her parents when her father became the president of the Los Angeles campus of Palmer College.
-He left the college in the late 1980s to open a private practice.

 During the filming of Night of the Demons (1988), Quigley began a relationship with special-effects artist Steve Johnson.
 Later, while working on the film A Nightmare on Elm Street 4: The Dream Master (1988), Johnson proposed to Quigley on the set.
 "I actually got engaged on the set of that movie right after coming out of Freddy's chest.
 He gave me a ring so that was funny.
 While he's hosing my K-Y Jelly off me and after it fell over almost killing us and some others, he still managed to ask me to marry him."
 They married on January 17, 1990, but divorced in 1992.